-- Eat at least 5 different servings of fruits and vegetables per day.
+- Eat at least five different servings of fruits and vegetables per day.

 High Fiber Foods

 Your goal should be to gradually increase the fiber in your diet to about 30 grams per day.
-Each of the following foods contain 5 or more grams of fiber.
+Each of the following foods contains 5 or more grams of fiber.

 - 5 dried prunes

 - 1/3 cup of All-Bran® or Fiber One®